 The Courthouse and Annex is located at 149 3rd Avenue North.
-The Auditor, Treasurer, Assessor, Clerk, Central Services, Superior Court, District Court and Court facilitator are located in the Courthouse annex and Courthouse.
+The Auditor, Treasurer, Assessor, Clerk, Central Services, Superior Court and District Court are located in the Courthouse annex and Courthouse.

 The Administration Building is located at 237 4th Avenue North.
-The Prosecuting Attorney, Support Enforcement and Juvenile Services are located within this building.
+The Prosecuting Attorney, Support Enforcement, Court Facilitator, and Juvenile Services are located within this building.